-This procedure is to be used to replace the running belt and/or deck while maintaining the drive belt's original tensioning and setting the running belt's tension and tracking.
-Two running belt gauges, Precor part number 20007-101, are required.
+- Note: Two running belt gauges, Precor part number 20007-101, are required.
 It is important that this procedure be followed to maintain correct drive belt and running belt tension.
-Over tensioning the belt will lead to premature running belt wear, premature driver roller bearing failure and premature take up roller bearing failure.
-This procedure addresses decks that can be flipped, however it is important to note that only double sided decks can be flipped.
-Single sided decks must be replaced.

-- 1. Remove the end caps from the rear of treadmill to expose the take up roller mounting bolts.
+Over tensioning the belt will lead to premature running belt wear, premature driver roller bearing failure and premature take up roller bearing failure. - 1.
+Remove the end caps from the rear of treadmill to expose the take up roller mounting bolts.
 Remove the treadmill's motor cover. - 2.
 If applicable, remove the finger guard from in front of the take up roller. - 3.
-Remove both take up roller mounting bolts.
+Remove both running deck trim strips and both take up roller mounting bolts.
 Remove the take up roller from the treadmill.